mattbarb/DarkHorses-Masters-Workers/docs/enrichment/COMPLETE_ENRICHMENT_ANALYSIS.md

 2. **JOCKEYS, TRAINERS, OWNERS**: No individual detail endpoints exist
    - API only provides **results** endpoints (race history)
    - API provides **analysis** endpoints (performance statistics)
-   - Analysis data should be **calculated locally** from ra_runners, not stored from API
+   - Analysis data should be **calculated locally** from ra_mst_runners, not stored from API

 3. **Analysis Endpoints**: These are derived/calculated statistics
    - Should NOT be stored as entity enrichment
    - Can be calculated on-demand or cached locally
-   - Better to compute from our own ra_runners data
+   - Better to compute from our own ra_mst_runners data

 ### Total New Fields Available